ass-a-service/ajobot/README.md

-# garlic-bot
+# ajo-bot

-Count your garlic stats!
+Count your ajo stats!

-You can blame Dragory for this exising :)
+You can blame Mot for this exising :)

 ## Invite the bot